 In this era of climate change, where tree planting is one of the most effective ways of capturing and storing carbon from the atmosphere, systems of agroforestry are likely to become ever more important.
 The use of Shropshires looks set to increase as we learn more about the benefits of integrating trees within agricultural systems.

 Certain management guidelines must be followed if Shropshire sheep are to be used successfully in plantations.
-The SSBA has available a useful practical guide to assist tree growers, available as a digital download free of charge.
+The SSBA has available a useful practical guide to assist tree growers and also case studies on the successful use of Shropshires in plantations.
+All are available as digital downloads free of charge.

 The third edition of “Two Crops From One Acre” was produced with the help of innovative growers and contains much new advice about how to manage Shropshires in a range of different tree plantation scenarios.